MegviiRobot/MegBA/README.md

 ## Notes for the practitioners

-* Currently, MegBA implements automatic differentiation only for generalizability.
-Please consider implementing your own analytical differentiation module.
+* ~Currently, MegBA implements automatic differentiation only for generalizability.
+Please consider implementing your own analytical differentiation module.~ Analytical differentiation module is provided.
 * If you use devices without modern inter-device communication (i.e., NVLinks..), you might find the data transfer is the bottleneck.
 * Empirically, we found it is necessary to customize the LM trust-region strategies and tune its hyper-parameters to further boost the performance.